maartene/DCJam2025/docs/TECHDEBT.md

 # TECHDEBT

 ## ⚠️ TODO
+- principal obsession in `partyMemberIndex`
 - enemies should be part of floor definition -> requires update to `makeWorld(from:)`
 - `spawnEnemy` in `World` should be removed
-- message chain in `LostConditionTests` because `World` exposes array with partymembers

 - array with partymembers should be wrapped in its own data type
 - there is duplication in `World` where multiple functions do the same check: see if player already won.
 Abstraction needed to conform to DRY

 ## 🚧 DOING

 ## ✅ DONE
 - no test coverage for conversion of coordinate spaces, while this might be valuable.
 Maybe property based testing?